 How to Pick Stocks for Beginners

 Today is the day we develop the fundamental skill of expanding your portfolio.
-If you have read or watched the video about the “First Stock Everyone Should Buy” you should at least have an ETF.
-ETFs are the perfect first stock for everyone, but as you build your skills you are ready to expand your portfolio.
+If you have read our article or watched the video about the “First Stock Everyone Should Buy” you should at least have an ETF.
+ETFs are the perfect first stock for everyone, but as you build your skills you are ready to expand your portfolio, which is why today we’re talking about investing in stocks for beginners.
 Since you have enhanced your investing skills through these fundamentals series on Wall Street Survivor you will have strategies to build a winning portfolio!

 Throughout this article, we will start by sharing key tips and tricks, plus wrap up with the best resources to use to shape your portfolio.

 I know I know your first thought is why do I need a strategy?